Multistage Electronic Nematic Transitions in Cuprate Superconductors: Functional-Renormalization-Group Analysis: Origin of Nematic Orders

 To confirm the mechanism of the nematic transition, we perform the diagrammatic calculation for the MT- and AL-VCs.
 These VCs can be obtained by solving the CDW equation introduced in Ref. \cite{Onari:2016gs} in the study of Fe-based superconductors.
-We analyze the linearized CDW equation introduced in the SM: B \cite{SM} and in Ref. \cite{Kawaguchi-JPSJ}.
-By solving the CDW equation, both MT- and AL-VCs shown in Figs. \ref{fig2} (d) and (e) with the optimized form factors are systematically generated.
-Figure \ref{fig4} (b) shows the eigenvalue of the linearized equation, $\lambda_\q$, for $\Delta E_p=0.3$ eV \cite{SM}.
-(The inset shows the results for $\Delta E_p=0$.)
+We analyze the linearized CDW equation introduced in Appendix D and in Ref. \cite{Kawaguchi-JPSJ}.
+By solving the CDW equation, both MT- and AL-VCs shown in Figs. \ref{fig2}(d) and \ref{fig2}(e) with the optimized form factors are systematically generated.
+Figure \ref{fig4}(b) shows the eigenvalue of the linearized equation, $\lambda_\q$, for $\Delta E_p=0.1$ eV.
 Here, $\a_S$ is the spin Stoner factor, and the horizontal axis is proportional to $\chi^{\rm spin}_{\rm max}$.
-The CDW susceptibility is proportional to $(1-\lambda_\q)^{-1}$, and $\lambda_\q$ decreases with the quasiparticle damping $\gamma$; we set $\gamma=0.3$ eV in Fig. \ref{fig4} (b) \cite{SM}.
-The obtained results are qualitatively consistent with the RG+cRPA results in Fig. \ref{fig4} (a).
-In the SM: B\cite{SM}, we reveal that the CDW instabilities at $\q={\bm 0}$ and $\q=\Q_{\rm a}$ are given by the higher-order AL-type VCs.
+The CDW susceptibility increases with the increase of $\lambda_\q$.
+In Fig. \ref{fig4}(b), we set the quasiparticle damping $\gamma=0.3$ eV.
+Note that $\lambda_\q$ decreases with $\gamma$, whereas its overall $\q$-dependence is independent of $\gamma$, as shown in Appendix D. The obtained results are qualitatively consistent with the RG+cRPA results in Fig. \ref{fig4}(a).
+In Appendix D, we reveal that the CDW instabilities at $\q={\bm 0}$ and $\q=\Q_{\rm a}$ are given by the higher-order AL-type VCs.

 Finally, we explain why $\Lambda_{\rm low}$ should be set small.
 The RG equation for the $\q={\bm0}$ vertex, $\bar\Gamma^c_l(\k;\k')\equiv\Gamma^c_l(\k,\k;\k',\k')$, is given as $d\bar\Gamma^c(\k;\k')/dl \propto \Lambda_l \dot{f}(\Lambda_l) \sum_{\k''}\delta(|E_{\k''}|-\Lambda_l) \bar\Gamma^c_l(\k;\k'')\bar\Gamma^c_l(\k'';\k')$ \!+(other two terms), where $\dot{f}(\e)$ is the derivative of the Fermi distribution function.
 Since the factor $|\dot{f}(\Lambda_l)|$ is small for $\Lambda_l \gtrsim 4T$, the obtained $\bar\Gamma^c_l$ is strongly reduced if $\Lambda_\mathrm{low}\gg T$.
 In contrast, $\Gamma^{s,c}$ for $\q\ne\bm0$ is not so sensitive to $\Lambda_\mathrm{low}$.
 For this reason, the renormalization effect of $\Gamma_l^c$ is underestimated for $\q\approx\bm0$ if $\Lambda_{\rm low} \gg T$.
 Then, the obtained $\chi^{p\mbox{-}\mathrm{orb}}_d(\bm 0)$ is suppressed to be smaller than the peak values at $\q\ne\bm0$ if a large cutoff $\Lambda_\mathrm{low}\gg T$ is used, similarly to the previous results for $\Lambda_\mathrm{low}=\pi T$ \cite{Tsuchiizu:2016ix}.
 In the present study, large $\chi^{p\mbox{-}\mathrm{orb}}_d(\bm 0)$ is correctly obtained thanks to the use of the small cutoff $\Lambda_\mathrm{low}=T$.